Task Management Software

 Project management planning

-Sometimes project management planning is ignored in favor of getting on with the actual work, because some managers do not realize the value of project management planning phase that lets save time and money and avoid many problems.
-In this article a simple look at the phase is given to help project managers and project teams to understand importance of project management planning process and its steps.
+Sometimes project management planning is ignored in favor of getting on with the actual work, because some managers do not realize the value that lets save time and money and avoid many problems.
+In this article a simple look at the phase is given to help project managers and project teams to understand importance of the planning process and its steps.

-If to be simple, the process includes the following project management planning steps :
+If to be simple, the process includes the following steps :

 • Defining project deliverables.
 By using the project goals list, project manager in cooperation with project team creates a list of things which current project should deliver in order to meet the goals.
-Project manager uses project management planning templates to create the deliverables list in which every item is associated with a particular goal.
-Project management planning templates can be also used later to estimate delivery dates and setting durations.
+Project manager uses templates to create the deliverables list in which every item is associated with a particular goal.
+PM templates can be also used later to estimate delivery dates and setting durations.

 • Developing project schedules.
-Project manager needs to create a list of tasks and jobs required for achieving project deliverables.
-At this project management planning phase, project manager identifies the following parameters for each task:
+The manager needs to create a list of tasks and jobs required for achieving project deliverables.
+At this phase, project manager identifies the following parameters for each task:

 • An amount of effort (hours or days) required for completing the task